 If any patches of your lawn dwindled to dirt over the dormant period, the best time to seed is after aeration, but before fertilizing.
 Whether you choose sod or seed is up to you, although if it is just a patch or two, we recommend choosing seed.
 You will end up with a nice, even lawn!

-Your grass just woke up from a long hibernation, and it’s going to take some powerful nutrients in order to revive grass on your lawn!
-Choosing a powerful formula in your lawn care can reverse any damage the harsh weather may have done to your dormant lawn.
-We highly recommend our 16-4-8 Balanced Liquid Lawn Food as the first fertilizer you introduce to your newly awake lawn.
-To revive grass, your lawn needs all three of the main nutrients to continue to grow.
+Your grass just woke up from a long hibernation, and it’s going to take some powerful nutrients to revive the grass on your lawn!
+Choosing a powerful formula for your lawn care can reverse any damage the harsh weather may have done to your dormant lawn.
+We highly recommend our 16-4-8 Advanced Liquid Lawn Food as the first fertilizer you introduce to your newly awake lawn.
+To revive grass, your lawn will benefit from these three macronutrients.

 Now you know how to revive grass on your lawn and enter an effective growing season!
 You might already be dreading the next dormant season, but we have some lawn care tips to keep your healthy, dormant lawn from becoming a dead lawn.

 - Continue to mow (2.5” for cool-season grass, 1.5” for warm-season grass)

 - Clean up debris – rake leaves, remove mud, and make sure there isn’t a blanket of debris on your sleeping lawn!

 - Change your water schedule – only water your lawn once a week, for about 20 minutes, and adjust to avoid any standing water!

 Now, your lawn care routine is prepared for any season!
 You have the tips, fertilizer, and booster you need to make sure your lawn is healthy no matter the time of year.
 Want more lawn care tips?
 Check out our website for more blog posts!